HaolingZHANG/MotifEffect/README.md

 │    │    ├── motif_matrix_to_connections          // Change the type from the motif matrix to the graph connections for agent training.
 │    │    ├── connections_to_motif_matrix          // Change the type from the graph connections to the motif matrix for motif calculating.
 │    │    ├── is_same_motif                        // Judge whether the two motifs are the same.
-│    │    ├── find_same_motifs                     // Obtain best genome in the specific task.
 │    │    ├── obtain_motif                         // Obtain a candidate motif of specific nodes in the adjacency matrix.
 │    │    ├── compliance_motif_specification       // Test the rationality of the obtained motif.
 │    │    ├── collect_motifs                       // Collect all the rational motifs from the adjacency matrix.